Perinatal Mental Health Clinic

 Perinatal mental health (PMH) refers to the emotional well-being of pregnant people and their families during pregnancy and the first year after giving birth.
 PMH conditions can affect mood, behavior, daily functioning, and well-being.
 They can include depression, anxiety disorders, and postpartum psychosis, which can sometimes manifest as bipolar disorder.
 Up to 27% of new and expectant mothers may experience

 Birthing individuals are not to blame or at fault for experiencing a perinatal mental health condition: it is not brought on by anything a person has or has not done.
-Perinatal mental health disorders occur in people of every culture, age, income level and ethnicity.
-Treating perinatal mental health conditions may help prevent long-term and adverse effects for parents, children and families.
+Perinatal mental health disorders occur in people of every culture, age, income level, and ethnicity.
+Treating perinatal mental health conditions may help prevent long-term adverse effects for parents, children, and families.

-The spectrum of perinatal mental health conditions we treat include:
+The spectrum of perinatal mental health conditions we treat includes:

 - Perinatal depression